noagarcia/ROLL-VideoQA/README.md

 bash train.sh knowit
 ```
 The training is performed in two stages:
-1) First, all the three branches (read, observe, recall) are pre-trained.
+1) First, all the three branches (read, observe, recall) are pretrained.
-2) Then, the output for each branch are fused and trained together.
+2) Then, the network that fuses the outputs from the branches is trained using the modality weighting mechanism.

 #### Inference